 This diploma program is two years in length, consisting of four 15-week semesters.
 The first two semesters are common to all students in the program.
 In the fourth semester, you will have the ability to specialize in Construction Management or Municipal Engineering.
 If an option is oversubscribed, selection is based on the first year cumulative grade point average.

 This program accepts students into first semester in September as well as January.
 Students starting in the fall will study for two semesters per year with a summer break in between.
 Students starting in the winter semester will study for four consecutive semesters with a one or two week break between semesters.

 Note: This program utilizes an e-Learning (SAIT issued laptop computer) instructional delivery method.

 Graduates find diverse work as civil engineering technologists.
 The following job titles may be received upon completion of program: civil engineering design technologist, traffic technologist, building inspector, materials testing technologist, estimator and construction project coordinator.

-- Proficiency in the following skills will help student success: mathematical skills, science skills (physics), communication skills (oral and written), problem-solving skills, and ability to work in a team environment or independently.
+Proficiency in the following skills will help Student success: mathematical skills, science skills (Physics), communication skills (oral and written), problem-solving skills, and ability to work in a team environment or on your own.

-- If you are an applicant with Applied Math 30 you should consider upgrading as the path to enter SAIT.
+If you are an applicant with Applied Math 30 you should consider upgrading as the path to enter SAIT.
 If you are confident of your algebra and trigonometry skills, you may wish to complete an assessment exam to evaluate your math skills.
-Achieving a score of at least 65% on the SAIT Pure Math 30 Assessment Exam demonstrates knowledge to the level required and is acceptable as an equivalent.
+Achieving a score of at least 65 per cent on the SAIT Mathematics 30 Assessment Exam demonstrates knowledge to the level required and is acceptable as an equivalent.

-- Students with higher grades usually experience more success in SAIT programs.
+Students with higher grades usually experience more success in SAIT's programs.